Have you ever asked yourself why you want to become a pilot?

 The second real reason to become a pilot is linked to the idea that everyone has about the lifestyle of a pilot.

 Everybody believes that pilots have a glamorous life, but it’s not really like that.
-Whenever people meet a pilot they always have a lot of questions about his job and his life, but pilots don’t really like answering.
+Whenever people meet a pilot they always have a lot of questions about his job and his life.

 The truth is that their life is not at all glamorous.
 Some things are clearly different compared to the life of any other person, but many other things are not as good as we think.

-If you are thinking of becoming a pilot, than these are a few things that you will have to face:
+If you are thinking of becoming a pilot, then these are a few things that you will have to face:

 - you will work on shifts and you will not always be able to change them

-- you will not always receive your shifts on notice bases, but mostly last minute, so you will not be able to organize anything with your family or attend some event
+- you will not always receive your shifts on notice bases, but mostly last minute, so you will not be able to organize anything with your family or attend some events

 - you won’t be free on any important occasion, not even Christmas